thisisobate/track-every-expense/README.md

 # Track every expense
 Track-every-expense is a web application that allows you to track your expenses.

+# Features
+- Easy to use
+- Built with accessibility in mind
+- Works without internet data!

 # Installation
 To install this project, clone this repository on GitHub or run this command: git clone https://github.com/thisisobate/track-every-expense.git